Cyril Baptiste

 Cyril Baptiste (November 17, 1949 – August 14, 2006) was an American professional basketball player.
 He played college basketball for the Creighton Bluejays for two seasons.
-Baptiste was selected by the Golden State Warriors as an early entrant in the 1971 NBA draft but did not make the team due to a heroin addiction.
-He played two seasons in the Eastern Basketball Association with the Scranton Apollos.
+Baptiste was selected by the Golden State Warriors as a hardship case in the 1971 NBA draft but did not make the team due to difficulties from a drug addiction.
+He played two seasons in the Eastern Basketball Association (EBA) with the Scranton Apollos.